candlepin/candlepin.github.io/docs/candlepin/schema_updates.md

 ## Authoring A Database Change
 1. Edit the Java classes and Hibernate annotations as before.
-1. Run the script to generate a timestamped changeset template and include it in both create and update changelogs:
+1. Run the buildr task to generate a timestamped changeset template and include it in the relevant changelogs:

    ```
-   $ buildconf/scripts/gen-db-update.py short-description-for-filename-goes-here
+   $ cd $HOME/src/candlepin/server
+   $ buildr "changeset: short-description-for-filename-goes-here"
    ```
 1. Edit the resulting file to perform the actual changes.
 The liquibase documentation on [refactoring commands](http://www.liquibase.org/documentation/changes) and